csvenke/compose-rules/README.md

 - It must be an odd number
 - It must be a prime number

-You could just write a function that verifies all those requirements, but requirements tend to change and changes cause regression in your code.
+You could just write a function that verifies all those requirements, but requirements tend to change and changes tend to cause regression in your code.

-What if you instead wrote pure functions that verifies each requirement and then wrote unit tests for each function.
-Then you compose all those functions into a single function that verifies all requirements.
+You should instead write separate functions that verify each requirement and then compose all those functions into a single function that verifies all the requirements.

-The benefit of this approach is when requirements change you simply add/remove/edit specific functions from the composer without affecting the other functions.
+The main benefit of this approach is when requirements change you simply add/remove/edit specific functions from the composer without affecting the other functions.

+See the example below for what that might look like.

+### Example

 [Try it out online with repl.it!](https://repl.it/@csvenke/WorseMiserlyScale)